 Decimal currency is a money system in which the units are parts or powers of 10.
 There are 100 cents to every dollar, which makes monetary calculations simple.

 In 1963 the National government announced that New Zealand would switch to decimal currency on 10 July 1967.
-The process was overseen by then under-secretary for finance and future prime minister Robert Muldoon.
+The process was overseen by the under-secretary for finance (from early 1964) and future prime minister Robert Muldoon.

 Fern, tūī, zeal, Muldoon